 As long as it’s not a wash sale the declines in the stock investment can be used to set off gains made in other positions.

 A Wash Sale is a rule that comes from the IRS.
 And it says that you need to wait 60 days before buying the same stock that you recently sold.
 If you don’t wait the 60 days, in case of a loss it will not count as a tax write-off.

 Well, you’re a Day Trader.

-A Day Trader buy and sell stocks in the same day, the market fluctuate every single day.
-And that’s what the day trader try to take advantage of.
+A Day Trader buys and sells stocks on the same day, the market fluctuates every single day.
+And that’s what the day trader tries to take advantage of.

-If you sold a stock you must wait 60 days to buy the same stock you sold the other day, this way you avoid the wash sale.
-In case you buy back the same stock before the 60 days rules.
-Your loss will not go through as a tax write-off, in case of a profit this rule will not apply by any meanings.
+If you sold stock you must wait 60 days to buy the same stock you sold the other day, this way you avoid the wash sale.
+In case you buy back the same stock before the 60 days rule.
+Your loss will not go through as a tax write-off, in the case of a profit, this rule will not apply by any means.